 Jack helped hang their first piece.
 A stunning kimomo in a vibrant orange colour.
 It looks perfect on the tall staircase wall.

 This townhouse was a rental property for a number of years and therefore the walls were pretty beat up with marks and dings.
 The new owners also purchased it as an investment property.
 They wanted to have it cleaned up before new tenants moved in.
 We spent a great deal of time patching the walls and re-pained them in a a colour called Shaker Beige.
 It’s a good choice for a rental property.
 It’s an attractive colour and neutral enough that it can work with a variety of furnishings and decor.

 Sidney House Painting In Preparation For Selling

 We were hired by some former clients in Nanaimo to paint a house in Sidney as part of an update to get it ready to sell.
 The kitchen and bathrooms have already had some updates and more flooring and lighting will be changed out.
 The owner plans on having it staged with modern furniture to complete the look.

 The rooms were painted in pinks and yellows.
 We painted a light grey throughout the spaces to give it a more modern look.
 A deeper grey/brown was chosen for an accent wall in the kitchen.
 The trim work and doors were done in a complimentary soft white.

 The oak coloured parquet flooring is going to be replaced with a modern brown plank, the same as what has already been done in the kitchen.
-Once that’s done the oak cap and bottom portion of the railing system would not coordinate.
-We painted all those portions out white with the rest of the railing system so it all blends in.
+Once that’s done the oak cap and bottom portion of the railing system would look out of place.
+We painted all those portions out white with the rest of the railing system so that it all blends in.

 Nanaimo Condo Repaint